ibrahimgunduz34/ShepherdProcessPoolBundle/README.md

 [![Build Status](https://travis-ci.org/ibrahimgunduz34/ShepherdProcessPoolBundle.svg?branch=master)](https://travis-ci.org/ibrahimgunduz34/ShepherdProcessPoolBundle)

-Shepherd is an easy way to manage Symfony Process instances in a simple pool.
+Shepherd is an easy way to run the processes in parallel.
+Also, you can control how many processes you can run in parallel or decide to stop all jobs in the queue if anyone is failed.

 ## How To Configure
 ```yaml